-A pilot blockchain project, Re:Source, has been completed at Metalkol RTR to explore traceability enhancements.
+A pilot blockchain project, Re|Source, has been completed at Metalkol RTR to explore traceability enhancements.
+Metalkol also participated, via Re|Source, in a pilot of the Global Battery Alliance Battery Passport and its pilot rule books on GHG emissions, child labour and human rights.

-- Closed loop production system with automated monitoring and data reporting - Chain of Custody Procedure and digital data management system - Physical controls including fencing and security - ASM management plan and Confiscated Ore Procedure
+- Closed loop production system with automated monitoring and data reporting - Chain of Custody Procedure and digital data management system - Physical controls including fencing and security - ASM Management Plan and Confiscated Ore Procedure - Development of the Re|Source Blockchain traceability application

-4. Goal 4 - no cobalt or copper is sourced from artisanal and small scale mining
+Goal 4 No cobalt or copper is sourced from artisanal and small-scale mining

-Compliance statement: Metalkol RTR has established processes and controls to monitor, assess and mitigate risks associated with artisanal and small-scale mining (ASM).
+Metalkol RTR has established processes and controls to monitor, assess and mitigate risks associated with artisanal and small-scale mining (ASM).
 Metalkol RTR does not purchase ASM material.

 Metalkol RTR has established an ASM Policy and ASM Management Plan outlining the approach to managing ASM activities on and around its concession.
 None of our production comes from artisanal and small-scale mining (ASM).
 At the same time, we acknowledge the important role that ASM plays in supporting much-needed livelihoods in the DRC.
 This need is driven by structural conditions in the country, including inadequate access to education and related employment opportunities.
-COVID-19 has further exacerbated the situation, with higher numbers of local children missing school (and thus at greater risk of exposure to ASM activity).

 In this context, we support a range of external initiatives to help improve the lives of local communities near Metalkol RTR.
-This includes a focus on helping children and young people to transition out of artisanal mining, strengthening the capacity of local communities to address this important challenge and supporting the development of a framework for responsible ASM.
+This includes a focus on helping children and young people to transition out of artisanal mining, strengthening the capacity of local communities to address this important challenge and supporting the development of a standards framework for responsible ASM by RMI.
+In addition, we have provided 18 workshops through an NGO to strengthen the capacity of a cooperative to operate with greater responsibility in our surroundings.
+In a participatory manner, the 23 participants members analysed health and safety risks and proposed strategies to improve access to sanitary services, access to water and clean and safe working conditions on the mining cooperative's site.